Appdynamics/health_rule_generator/README.md

            --password=*** \
            --upload-custom-dashboard
 ```
-Note that you can environment variables and/or run-time variables.
-It's probably best to use environment variables if you're running from Jenkins or Docker
+Note that you use can environment variables and/or run-time variables.
+It's best to use environment variables if you're running ConfigMyApp from Jenkins or Docker

 ## Running from Jenkins